softwaretours/users/README.md

 # Laravel User Management

-Laravel Usermanagement package is smart and flexible way to boost your app development cycle.
+Laravel User Management package is smart and flexible way to boost your app development cycle.

 ## Overview

-Simple app which enables user, roles and permisions management for your application.
+Simple app which enables user, roles and permissions management for your application.
 Software Tours Laravel User Management do two things:

-1. standardize views for laravel default auth (enables reusage of same code registration from 3 differnet places)
+1. standardize views for laravel default auth (enabled reuse of same code registration from 3 different places)
-2. removes foreing key restrictions for roles and permissions tables
+2. remove foreign key restrictions for roles and permissions tables

 ## Insallation

-We recommend instalation of package first on fresh laravel 5.2 app.
+We recommend installation of package first on fresh laravel 5.2 app.

 - composer require softwaretours/users
 - Add service provider in config/app.php